+My name is Brittney Lofthouse.
 I have long since wanted to create my own platform for journalism across Western North Carolina.
 Writing and telling the stories of our communities is who I am.
 I live for being a voice for individuals who might not otherwise have the courage to speak up and I am passionate about presenting all the facts — the good, the bad, and the ugly.
-I have a fervent love for Western North Carolina and believe our communities deserve the same opportunities as big cities — which includes being informed and up-to-date about the everyday “going-ons.”
+I have fervent love for Western North Carolina and believe our communities deserve the same opportunities as big cities — which includes being informed and up-to-date about the every day “going-ons.”

-This is a work in progress.
-The end goal is to be a localized non-profit news source for WNC — providing every day news that people need to know, even if local television stations don’t think its worthy of the 5’ oclock news.
-Because I have never — actually no journalist has ever — been in this profession to get rich, I am trying to find ways to fund this project, while still be able to finacially take care of my family.
+The Southern Scoop is a work in progress.
+Originally, the end goal is to be a localized non-profit news source for WNC — providing everyday news that people need to know, even if local television stations don’t think it’s worthy of the 5’ o’clock news.
+And while that is still the goal, it is slightly more challenging than expected, so the road to get there may be a little longer than anticipated.
+Because I have never — actually no journalist has ever — been in this profession to get rich, I am trying to find ways to fund this project, while still being able to financially take care of my family.
 What matters to me is keeping you informed and giving you the knowledge and information you deserve to have access to.

 Thank you for supporting me during this endeavor,